Benz56/BeeStrong/README.md

 BeeStrong is a fitness planning app.
 In the app, you will be able to create, plan, and view upcoming training sessions.

-# Screenshots

-INSERT SCREENSHOTS

-# Project Requirements
+### Project Requirements

-* We have to be able to build your project without problems :white_check_mark:
+* We have to be able to build your project without problems :heavy_check_mark:
-* Your project has to be hosted on GitHub platform :white_check_mark:
+* Your project has to be hosted on GitHub platform :heavy_check_mark:
-* Multiple screens - multiple MVCs :white_check_mark:
+* Multiple screens - multiple MVCs :heavy_check_mark:
-* Table View or Collection View :white_check_mark:
+* Table View or Collection View :heavy_check_mark:

 Use at least two of the following: